2019 Scottish Greens co-leadership election: Lorna Slater

 Lorna Slater was the first person to announce their candidacy, via Twitter.
 Her work experience comes from renewable energy engineering, and she had been second on the party's list for the 2019 European Parliament election.
 During that election, she had been known to be a strong debater and a good speaker when it came to the media.
-When announcing her candidacy, she stated that the party was ready for a "fresh new start."
 Upon winning, she said that she wanted to get more women and non-binary people elected, and to gain more seats than ever before at the 2021 Scottish Parliament election.

 Graham Kerr

 Green activist Graham Kerr from North Lanarkshire was the second person to put their name forward.
-He had been a candidate in the 2017 Scottish Green Party co-convener election, and said that he decided to run again because of the encouragement that he had got.
-During his campaign, he was a critic of austerity.

 Guy Ingerson

 Guy Ingerson announced that he would be running on 22 June.
 He had a background in the oil industry, but he said that at the peak of the 2015 oil crash, he decided that the world needed to change their economic future.
 During his campaign, he criticised the SNP on a number of different issues, such as LGBTQ+ rights, housing, transport and the environment.
-He stated that the Scottish Greens offered a “progressive and pragmatic” alternative, and that he wanted the Scottish Greens’ success to be similar to that of other Green parties around Europe.